mzsrtgzr2/DataPiplineProj/README.md

     - open schedculer with `airflow scheduler -D`
 3. Access the server `http://localhost:8080` and create:

-**AWS Connection**
-Conn Id: Enter aws_credentials.
-Conn Type: Enter Amazon Web Services.
-Login: Enter your Access key ID from the IAM User credentials you downloaded earlier.
-Password: Enter your Secret access key from the IAM User credentials you downloaded earlier.

-**Redshift Connection**
-Conn Id: Enter redshift.
-Conn Type: Enter Postgres.
-Host: Enter the endpoint of your Redshift cluster, excluding the port at the end.
-Schema: This is the Redshift database you want to connect to.
-Login: Enter awsuser.
-Password: Enter the password created when launching the Redshift cluster.
-Port: Enter 5439.

 ## Data Source
 * Log data: `s3://udacity-dend/log_data`